ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 In-network storage and computation:
-~ Emerging networking technologies such as network function virtualization and mobile edge computing provide storage and computation power inside the network.
-Applications can leverage these resources to further improve their performance, for example, using in-network caching to reduce latency and bandwidth from multiple clients to a given source.
+~ Emerging networking technologies such as network function virtualization and mobile edge computing provide storage and computation inside the network.
+  Applications can leverage these resources to further improve their performance, for example, using in-network caching to reduce latency and bandwidth from a given source to multiple clients.
 However, existing ALTO extensions provide no map resources to discover available in-network services, nor any information to help ALTO clients determine how to effectively and efficiently use these services.